Ultimate Guide: WordPress eBook Plugins & How to Use Them

 - Perfecting your eBook library

 Whether you use Method 1 or 2, use this section to add the finishing touches that will make your eBook digital library a success.
-I’ll show you how to create filters to make your eBooks easier to find, plus extras such as adding embedded audio players to promote your eBooks.
+I’ll show you how to create filters to make your eBooks easier to find, plus extras such as adding embedded audio players to a WordPress audiobook library.
+You’ll even learn how to create a private members-only ebook library that is hidden from public view.

 Choosing a WordPress eBook plugin